7 Google AdWords Tips To Promote Your ECommerce Business And Get More Sales

 - Make sure that all images on your website load quickly—and look good while doing so.
 Search engines rank images based on how quickly they load and what type of image file format (such as PNG vs. JPG).

 - Don't use dynamic pages.
-Dynamic pages are great for search engine optimization, but they can cause problems with the automated tracking in AdWords.
+Dynamic pages are great for search engine optimization, but they can cause problems with automated tracking in AdWords.

 - Ensure any firewall software that does not block your landing page.
 You can fix this problem by switching to an HTTPS address.